-Not in Oregon, where graft comes in the form of advancing a governor's existing clean energy agenda in return for a measly $200,000 spread out over the course of a four-year term.
+Not in Oregon, where graft comes in the form of promoting the governor's existing clean energy agenda — in return for a measly $200,000 spread out over a four-year term.

-Small time or not, the Kitzhaber and Hayes scandal was about the blurring of the line between private business and the public agenda.
+Small time or not, the Kitzhaber and Hayes scandal was about the blurring of the line between private interests and the public agenda.

 — Rep. Tim Knopp, executive vice president, Central Oregon Builders Association.
 COBA is not a private business, but the organization represents home building companies.

-— Rep. Julie Parrish, own (with her husband) PIP Communications, a data and online media company.
+— Rep. Julie Parrish, owns (with her husband) PIP Communications, a data and online media company.

-Here's a key question: Is it possible for an Oregon public official who owns a company (or whose spouse owns a company) not to profit from his/her government position?
-The name recognition alone would seem to give the business a boost.
+Here's a question: Is it possible for a public official who owns a company (or whose spouse owns a company) not to profit from his/her government position?
+The name recognition alone gives the business a boost.

-It's a practical matter, says PSU political science professor Richard Clucas.
-Oregon lawmakers are only paid around $23,000/ year, he points out.
+Oregon lawmakers are paid a mere $23,000 per year, says PSU political science professor Richard Clucas.
 "So you can't get away with telling them they can't own a business."

-Transparency and conflict of interest rules ensure these legislators don't use their political appointments for private gain, he says.
+Strict transparency and conflict of interest rules ensure these legislators don't use their political appointments for private gain, Clucas says.

-In the case of Parrish and Haas, their expertise in the fields of public presentation seems inextricably tied up with their positions as legislators, he says.
+Moore singled out Parrish and Haas, whose expertise in public presentation is inextricably tied up with their positions as legislators.

-"When Vic was elected, Atiyeh Bros. made a specific decision to do no business with the state of Oregon while he was in office.
-There had actually been a bit of a kerfuffle in the early 1960s when Atiyeh Bros. won a contract for a new carpet in the governor’s suite of offices (Gov. Mark Hatfield, at the time)."
+"When Vic was elected, Atiyeh Brothers [the family-owned carpet purveyor] made a specific decision to do no business with the state of Oregon.
+There had actually been a bit of a kerfuffle in the early 1960s, when Atiyeh Bros. won a contract for a new carpet in Gov. Mark Hatfield suite of offices."

 Moore quoted a conversation between Vic Atiyeh’s nephew and Vic’s brother Richard, who was one of the Atiyeh Bros. at the time.